weaverbel/intro-computational-thinking/content/1-exercise.md

 #### Practice

-1. Use the algorithm above to add up all the numbers betwen 1 and 24, 1 and 500, and 1 and 10,000.
+Use the algorithm above to add up all the numbers betwen 1 and 24, 1 and 150, and 1 and 1,000.

+#### Discussion

-2. Those are all even numbers.
-What is the process for adding up all the numbers if the final number is an odd one, e.g., 1-17?
+The numbers above are all even numbers.
+What would be the process for adding up numbers if the final number is an odd one, e.g., 1-17?
 Can you use the same formula?
+If not, what adaptations would you need to make to to the formula?